yorkulibraries/reserves/README.md

 To access the application in Chrome browser, you will need to add the ModHeader extension to your Chrome browser.

 Once the extension has been activated, you can add the following header to the site http://localhost:4004/.
-This will enable you to login as **admin** user.
+This will enable you to login as **manager** user.

 Header: PYORK_USER

-Value: admin
+Value: manager

 The application is now accessible at http://localhost:4004/